Symptogen/Symptogen/README.md

 Installation Guide
 ------------------
-This installation procedure assume that the IndieLib and Box2D libraries are already installed and built on your computer, and that you have cloned this repository.
+This installation procedure assume that the IndieLib library is already installed and built on your computer, and that you have cloned this repository.
 **Caution : NEVER EVER change the CMakeLists.txt file**

 ### For Linux